menu

 Buffer Creek is a remote neighborhood (based on population density) located in Vail, Colorado.

 Buffer Creek real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Buffer Creek neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics